 With regard to large-sized audit firms, follow-up inspections are conducted for the purpose of verifying the status of improvements in the program year following regular inspections.
 However, there are some cases where such verifications are conducted through collection of reports instead of follow-up inspections.
-(For details, see 6.
-Inspections b.
-State of implementation of inspections i.
-Recent conduct of inspections (page 40)) .
+(For details, see "II.
+CPAAOB Monitoring, 6.
+Inspections, b.
+State of implementation of inspections, i.
+Recent conduct of inspections").

 - ii.
 Collection of reports from small and medium-sized audit firm, partnership and solo practitioner In the case of small and medium-sized audit firm, partnership and solo practitioner, the CPAAOB selects firms partly based on the results of quality control reviews.
 It then gather s and analyzes information about measures taken to address issues pointed out amid quality control reviews, their operations management system, their quality control system, and so on.
-Furthermore, in many cases, as small and medium-sized audit firms are especially influenced by the leadership of top management, it understands top management's awareness towards the current status of audit quality and efforts for improvement.
+Furthermore, in many cases, as small and medium-sized audit firms are especially influenced by the CEO, it understands CEO's awareness towards the current status of audit quality and efforts for improvement.
 And it conducts hearings as necessary. - iii.
 Collection reports for small and medium-sized audit firm, partnership and solo practitioner (follow-up after notification of inspection results)